sricheta92/sp18-202-avengers/Week1Srum.md

 #### Sricheta
 * What I did yesterday -  I did bug fix today
 * What I will do today - I will do peer testing today
 * Blocker - No

+#### Kalikalyan
+* What I did yesterday -  level 2 phasor JS
+* What I will do today - tested level 3 once
+* Blocker - No

 #### Mangesh